tecoloniso/Images-to-Stop-Motion/README.md

 # Images-to-Stop-Motion
-some tools to convert some images to an stop motion video
+some tools to convert a group of images to an stop motion video